 You will gain practical understanding of workplace, work-equipment, chemical, physical and biological hazards and their potential to act synergistically to impact detrimentally on safety and health.
 You will explore the core components of environmental management systems and their role in pollution prevention, together with the role of legislation and environmental regulators.
-Building on your existing knowledge ,the risks arising from common commercial and industrial processes and the application of Best Available Technology (BAT) in the context of industrial environmental management and control will also be covered when you create and develop your own case study.
+Building on your existing knowledge ,the risks arising from common commercial and industrial processes and the concept of Best Available Technology (BAT) in the context of industrial environmental management and control will also be covered when you create and develop your own case study.

 This course will support those of you already with OH&S roles and for those new to the world of OSH prepare you for a career in occupational safety and health through the development of knowledge, understanding and the application of practical and professional skills necessary for future practice.
 You will develop an informed, critical and imaginative attitude towards professional practice.